skythelimitdt/data_analytics_proj1/README.md

 - This positive correlation between GDP and Renewables Energy Consumption supports our hypothesis that these variables are positively correlated.
 This strong positive correlation could imply that as countries become wealthier they may also be more conscious of climate change and sustainability.
 Perhaps wealthier countries are more likely to invest in renewable energy sources.
 They may have more technological advancements, government policies to require/incentivise use of renewable energy, or financial capacity to invest in such sources.

-# To show "energy production and consumption fluctuations correlate with major events", we followed below steps:
+#### How do energy production and consumption fluctuations correlate with major events?

- - Created a line graph for renewable and non renewable energy production and consumption over the years with the major events to see the trends
+Created a line graph for renewable and non renewable energy production and consumption over the years with the major events to see the trends

 ![Energy Consumption and Production Trends Over The Years](Resources/e_majorevents.png)

  - Created events dataframe and merged with our main dataframe to include the events we want to analyze.
 We then created new columns for lagged years as effects of major events may have delayed or lingering impacts